danielgribel/hg-means/README.md

 y<sub>n</sub>

 **Important**: Labels files must have the `.label` extension.
-Some labels are provided within folder `/data` in the HG-means repository.
+Some labels are provided within the folder `/data` in the HG-means repository.